Kirill-dev01/resume/README.md

 # Kirill Nikitenko
 *Software Engineer*

-Currently, I am studying Python Full-Stack development.
+Currently, I am completing a Python Full-Stack development program (expected graduation: August 2026).
 I have experience developing applications and scripts through personal projects.
-I have completed a Backend development course, and in addition to my personal projects, I am actively studying Front-End development and Java.
+I have completed a Backend development course, and in addition to my personal projects, I am actively studying Front-End development and Java and Unity.

 ---